BEGIN-StAndrews/agilephdschool2024/README.md

-This is a repo to store and handle the AGILE PhD School website.
+This is a repo to store the AGILE PhD School 2024 website.